wheredoesyourmindgo/mui-jackinbox/packages/pkg/README.md

 # Mui-JackinBox

-A Material-UI component that wraps animate.css for use with Next
+A Material-UI component that wraps animate.css.

 See the demo to get moving today: